Ghost Stories (Coldplay album)

-The album received mixed to positive reviews, with many critics praising the band's return to the more somber and melancholy style of their earlier music, though some found the album repetitive and lacking direction.
-It is reported by several media outlets that Chris Martin has said that the album was inspired by his and Gwyneth Paltrow's split in 2014.
+The album received generally positive reviews, with many critics praising the band's return to the more somber and melancholy style of their earlier music, though some found the album repetitive and lacking direction.
+Several media outlets reported that Chris Martin has said the album was inspired by his divorce from Gwyneth Paltrow in 2014.

 Background

 In 2011, Coldplay released their fifth studio album, Mylo Xyloto.
-Originally conceived by the band as a "stripped-down, more acoustic collection", it became one of Coldplay's most experimental and pop-oriented records to date, being described as "luxuriously colourful" where "the choruses are bigger, the textures grander [and] the optimism more optimistic."
+Originally conceived by the band as a "stripped-down, more acoustic collection", the album became one of Coldplay's most experimental and pop-oriented records to date; it was described as "luxuriously colourful" where "the choruses are bigger, the textures grander [and] the optimism more optimistic."
 Produced by Markus Dravs, Brian Eno, Rik Simpson and Dan Green, the album peaked at number one on 18 national album charts and was certified Platinum in 16 countries.
 Mylo Xyloto had also sold 8 million copies within the first year of release.
 Coldplay's 2011 single, "Paradise", became the band's second UK number-one single after 2008's "Viva la Vida".
 Coldplay's subsequent world tour in promotion of Mylo Xyloto visited North America, Europe, Australia and Africa, raising $99.7 million in revenue.

 Going into the creative process for their sixth studio album, the band wanted to return to the "stripped-down, more acoustic collection" they had stated their fifth album would be, returning to the original idea of an acoustic-orientated album, with less of the production and sound that made Mylo Xyloto.
 At the 2013 Brit Awards, drummer Will Champion spoke to Jo Whiley of BBC Radio 2 fame, saying in response to a question about Coldplay's sixth album being more stripped-back: "Yeah, that might be nice, actually.
 There's only so far you can go without becoming pompous and a bit overblown, so we'll tread that line very carefully.
 Reset.
 Recalibrate."